Double Equivariance for Inductive Link Prediction for Both New Nodes and New Relation Types: Double Equivariance Enables Fully Inductive Link Prediction

-In what follows, we introduce the \ourtask task and compare it with the traditional inductive link prediction task using two examples.
-We then proceed to theoretically describe the task in a general setting and propose our double equivariant modeling framework to handle \ourtask task using structural representations and positional embeddings.
+In what follows, we first introduce the \ourtask task.
+We then proceed to theoretically describe the task in a general setting and propose our double equivariant modeling framework to handle the task using structural representations and positional embeddings.